 Your cat’s tail is a great indicator of their feelings–anywhere from comfortable to upset or bored.
 If your cat’s tail is high with a small curl forward, they’re happy or content.
-If their tail begins to twitch, pay attention to what they’re looking at, as your cat is probably interested in something.
-Check for a twitching or wagging tail as they’re about to pounce on a toy or if they’re looking out a window.
-If your cat’s tail is more rigid and they’re wagging it with more force, they may be overwhelmed and stressed out.
-A tail that is wrapped under their belly is indicating concern about a situation and a tail that is puffy and held stiffly behind them means they’re terrified.
+If their tail begins to twitch, pay attention to what they’re looking at.
+You cat is probably tracking something very intently.

 Make Eye Contact